Minor third interval

 The third is the interval that decides if a chord has a major or minor quality.
 Chords with a minor third interval between the first and second notes are in general minor chords.
 For example, Cm consisting of the notes C, Eb, G and Cm7 consisting of the notes C, Eb, G, Bb.

-To being able to distinguish this interval by ear, a good idea is to think about familiar songs beginning notes match.
-Examples with m3 are "Greensleeves" (ascending) and "For He's a Jolly Good Fellow" (descending).
+To recognize this interval by ear, associate it familiar songs whose beginning notes match.
+Examples with the minor third are "Greensleeves" (ascending) and "For He's a Jolly Good Fellow" (descending).

 Ascending minor third intervals